 Taxes imposed by the State have varying impacts by class of taxpayer.
-To chart these impacts, the project team constructed a tax burden model loosely based on the District of Columbia's annual tax burden assessment.35 The model assesses the 2015 tax burden for a hypothetical married couple with a young child living in Honolulu.36 The estimated burden for this family represents the sum of all property, auto, consumption (sales/excise), and income taxes, which compose the vast majority of all taxes directly paid by a typical household.
+To chart these impacts, the project team constructed a tax burden model loosely based on the District of Columbia's annual tax burden assessment.
+The model assesses the 2015 tax burden for a hypothetical married couple with a young child https://cfo.dc.gov/sites/default/files/dc/sites/ocfo/publication/attachments/2015%2051City%20Tax%20Burden%20Study%20Final.pdf living in Honolulu.
+The estimated burden for this family represents the sum of all property, auto, consumption (sales/excise), and income taxes, which compose the vast majority of all taxes directly paid by a typical household.
 Burdens from state excise, auto, and income taxes are also shown separately to examine the particular effects of state-levied taxes levied statewide.

-35 The most recent version of the annual assessment, which includes a discussion of its methodology can be accessed on the District of Columbia Office of the Chief Financial Officers website at
+&lt;sup>35 The most recent version of the annual assessment, which includes a discussion of its methodology can be accessed on the District of Columbia Office of the Chief Financial Officers website at